Ordered dynamic tables

 If the number of tablets increases during sharding, the existing tablets are not changed and new tablets are created empty.
 If the number of tablets needs to be reduced during resharding, the tablets at the end of the range are merged with the last of the resulting list of tablets that is not in the range.

-In practice, this limitation is difficult to observe, so you can consider that resharding with a reduced number of tablets is impossible if there are deleted rows in the tablets to be deleted.
+In real world scenarios, this limitation is difficult to observe, so if a tablet you want deleted contains deleted rows, you may as well consider it impossible to perform a resharding where the number of tablets will be reduced.
 To bypass this limitation, you can use two alter_table calls, first making the table static and then dynamic.
-Remember that some of the deleted rows will become visible in the table again when you use this method.
+But do remember that some of the deleted rows re-appear in the table when you use this method.

 Automatic deletion of old rows (TTL)